open-duelyst/duelyst/docs/infrastructure/DEPLOYS.md

 deployments with no downtime, as well as configuration to automatically shut down old tasks once new tasks are healthy.

-Until this configuration is in place, we can manually kick ECS services to get things deployed:
+Until this configuration is in place, we can manually cycle ECS services to get things deployed:

 - In the AWS ECS UI, view the running tasks in the cluster and stop any old